harness-software/wp-graphql-posts-to-posts/README.md

 # 📄↔📄 WPGraphQL for Posts 2 Posts

-WordPress plugin that creates GraphQL connections for all registered Posts 2 Posts connections.
+WordPress plugin that creates GraphQL connections for all of your [Posts 2 Posts](https://wordpress.org/plugins/posts-to-posts/) connections.

 ## Overview